lorenzo-rovigatti/comp_bio_notes/proteins.md

 The presence of protein with helix bundles influence the properties of the membrane itself, since they can affect the fluidity and curvature of the membrane, which in turn impacts the behavior of other membrane-associated molecules and the overall dynamics of the lipid bilayer.
 The integration of helix bundles into the membrane can create microdomains or rafts that serve as organizing centers for cellular signaling pathways.

 Structurally, the tight packing of helices provides stability to the protein, ensuring that it maintains its correct shape and function within the dynamic environment of the cell membrane.
 Functionally, the arrangement of helices can create specific sites for binding ligands, ions, or other molecules, which is essential for the protein's role in processes such as signal transduction, transport, and enzymatic activity.
-For example, in G-protein-coupled receptors (GPCRs), which are integral membran proteins, the helical bundle forms a pocket that can bind other molecules, triggering conformational changes that transmit signals across the membrane, initiating a multitude of cellular responses and signaling cascades within the cytoplasm.
+For example, in G-protein-coupled receptors (GPCRs), which are integral membrane proteins, the helical bundle forms a pocket that can bind other molecules, triggering conformational changes that transmit signals across the membrane, initiating a multitude of cellular responses and signaling cascades within the cytoplasm.
 Thus, it should come as no surprise that this class of proteins is the target of many drugs[^GPCR].

 ```{figure} figures/GPCR.png
 :name: fig:GPCR